huntergdavis/huntergdavis.github.io/_posts/2020-07-05-making-use-of-linkedin-data.markdown

 Step 4: Formatting the data.
 I simply added question, ', answer and end ' separaters into the CSV to generate the jekyll templates.

 Step 5: Telling folks that I've done this.
 See this post (meta!)
+Check out the 'recommendations' link at the top of the blog.
+Head on over to https://github.com/huntergdavis/linked_out and check out the code, or http://www.hunterdavis.com/linked_out/ to actually read the recommendations.

 email me about it, hunterdavis@hey.com